-We expect that our general and administrative expenses will remain consistent as we continue to support our research and development and potential commercialization of our product candidates, and will continue to incur expenses required to operate as a public company.
+We expect that our general and administrative expenses will remain consistent as we continue to support our research and development and potential commercialization of our product candidates.
+We also expect to continue to incur expenses associated with being a public company, including costs of accounting, audit, legal, regulatory, and tax compliance services, directors' and officers' liability insurance costs, and investor and public relations costs.